You can tell the difference between an amateur film and a professional one just by closing your eyes and listening to the story.

 Sound is not important to a production; it's vital to a production.

 Depending on the type of production I will choose the best equipment.
-Testing every piece of equipment beforehand, reading the script and getting informed about director preferences.
+Testing every piece of equipment beforehand, reading the script, visiting locations and studying production needs and director preferences.

 After the shooting I will provide high quality Poly Wav Files and sound reports to help in post.

 Graduated in Computer Science and Software Engineering in Spain I came to LA to make my dream of becoming a filmmaker true.
-I am currently enrolled in the Directing program at UCLA and working as a Sound Mixer / Boom operator which has become my passion.
+I studied Directing at UCLA and became a full time Production Sound Mixer which has become my passion.

-Due to my agile project management experience, one of my goals is to apply some of the tech-methodologies to the film industry.
+Due to my experience as an agile project manager, one of my goals is to apply some of the tech-methodologies and workflows to the film industry, specifically to quality sound services.